mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 in this chapter, use all the creation and career rules described in the _Traveller Core Rulebook_.

-As you will discover, an Aslan’s gender and clan have far more bearing on the Traveller’s career choices than those of a human.
+As you will discover, an Aslan's gender and clan have far more bearing on the Traveller's career choices than those of a human.

 INITIAL TRAVELLER